modern-media/wp-lib/README.md

  * The `.remove` element remove the image (sets the value of the input to '').

-Data attributes set on the `.mm-wp-lib-uploader` elemant:
+Data attributes set on the `.mm-wp-lib-uploader` element:
  * 	`data-label`: sets the title and button text for the WordPress uploader.
  * 	`data-size`: sets the size of the preview image